MG ZS EV running costs

-The ZS EV's insurance group hadn't yet been confirmed, but with the petrol variant only falling into groups 10-14, the ZS should be among the most affordable electric cars to insure on the market.
+The ZS EV's insurance group has been confirmed as 22, but while the petrol variant only falls into groups 10-14, the ZS should be among the most affordable electric cars to insure on the market.

 As with all zero-emissions cars, the ZS EV doesn't attract any road tax.
 That may change in future years as the number of electric cars on the road goes up, but for now it's one less bill to worry about.

 Company-car drivers get away very lightly, too: electric cars will enjoy zero Benefit-in-Kind tax during the 2020-21 financial year, with the rate rising to just 1% for the following 12 months.